 Master of Construction Management facilitates the study of advanced project management and engineering techniques for the construction industry.
 The program prepares you to be in control of construction project management specifically in resources planning and risk assessment.

 The duration of study is 1.5 years full-time or equivalent part-time.
 Students will undergo three long semesters of 12 weeks and two short semesters of 6 weeks.
-Each unit of study has a minimum 5 hours of class contact time per week or equivalent.
-Classes are normally held on weeknights or on weekends.
+Classes are normally held on weeknights and/or weekends.